CIWF Logo Food Business

 European Chicken Commitment

-In September 2017, Compassion joined forces with a group of European NGOs calling on companies to sign up to the European Chicken Commitment (ECC) - also known as the Better Chicken Commitment - to make significant improvements in the rearing and slaughter of broiler chickens, by 2026.
+In September 2017, Compassion joined forces with a group of European NGOs calling on companies to sign up to the European Chicken Commitment (ECC) - also known as the Better Chicken Commitment (BCC).
+It is a comprehensive set of science-based criteria that will, when used as a complete package, significantly improve the welfare of broiler chickens.
+Compassion in World Farming has been working with companies throughout Europe to encourage them to sign up to the BCC and commit to achieving the following by 2026:

 • SLOWER GROWING BREEDS: using breeds that demonstrate higher welfare outcomes